shashank026/zenatix-assignment/readme.md

 # Django E-Commerce web application

 This Django E-Commerce web application is a fully functional and customizable online store platform.
-It provides a robust foundation for building and managing an e-commerce website, allowing you to sell products or services online with ease.
+It provides a robust foundation for building and managing an e-commerce website, allowing you to purchase products online with ease.

 ![](https://github.com/shashank026/zenatix-assignment/blob/main/readmeImage/Admin_Dashboard.gif)